WorkplaceX/Analyze/Wikipedia/Readme.md

 # Country List
-Program reads Wikipedia country list and creates a (*.sql) script.
-Read all countries from https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 and convert country table into a (*.csv) file to load into a database.
-Resolves also the wikipedia country links.
+Following article shows how to read country list from Wikipedia and create a (*.sql) script.
+Program reads Wikipedia country list and  from https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 and converts country table into a (*.csv) file to load into a database.
+Resolves also theWwikipedia country links.

 Columns:
 * Code